What Is The Story Behind Vietnamese Coffee?

 We’re not trashing traditional Vietnamese coffee (because it is delicious), but the nutritional facts speak for themselves.
 Coffee does not inherently have many calories.

-In a single 8 fl oz cup of black coffee, you may find as little as 4 calories, and as many as 9.
-That’s virtually nothing on the average 2,000 calories diet suggestion.
+In a single 8-fl oz cup of black coffee, you may find as little as 4 calories and as many as 9.
+That’s virtually nothing on the average 2,000-calorie diet suggestion.

 The fattening part comes directly from the sweetened condensed milk.
 In a single ounce, you can find 3.3 grams of fat, 21 grams of carbs, and 21 grams of sugar.